SalAndris/critical-look-at-llms/README.md

 ## Introduction

 Large Language Models (LLMs) have many truly impressive capabilites.
-The can write poems, rephrase sentences, generate ideas, imitate artistic styles, enact role-playing, summarize articles, code, and generally can produce seemingly coherent text in multiple languages.
+They can write poems, rephrase sentences, generate ideas, imitate artistic styles, enact role-playing, summarize articles, code, and generally can produce seemingly coherent text in multiple languages.
 However looking at the media coverage we can see remarkable claims about the intelligence the LLMs supposedly possess now or will possess in the near future.
 Nature proclaimed that "OpenAI's o1 chatbot excels at science, beating PhD scholars on a hard science test" `[1]`.
 In 2016, Geoffrey Hinton famously said that AI would take over radiology within 5 years and there was no point in training radiologists `[2]`.
 In 2023, US Supreme Court Chief Justice Roberts wondered whether AI would make judges obsolete `[3]`.
 Former Google executive has claimed that GPT-4 matches the IQ of Einstein, and we could be just a few months away from a machine with 10 times the IQ of Einstein `[4]`.
 AWS CEO claimed in 2024 that by 2026 most programmers will be obsolete `[5]`.

 !["OpenAI's o1 chatbot excels at science, beating PhD scholars on a hard science test"](nature1.png)